Edictum

 2. Edictum evaluates preconditions.

-3. Edictum evaluates sandbox contracts.
+3. Edictum evaluates sandbox rulesets.

-Any sandbox contracts are checked next.
+Any sandbox rulesets are checked next.
 If a sandbox defines within: ["/workspace"] for read_file, the pipeline verifies that args.path falls within the allowed boundary.
 The path "config.txt" is within bounds, so the sandbox passes.

 4. The call is allowed.